Omar-p/learning-notes/aws/aws.md

   - reduce latency
   - improve performance
 - Terms:
-  - Origin : the source location of ur content
+  - Origin : the source location of your content
     - S3 Origin
     - Custom Origin
     - for one cloudfront distribution u can have multiple{1\*} origins.
   - Distribution:
     - unit of <mark>configuration</mark> within cloudfront.
+      - to use cloudfront u need to create a distribution and this distribution get to deployed out to cloudfront network.
       - everything is configured within the distributation in/directly.
+      - config contained in behavior which is part of the distribution.
+      - distribution can have multiple behaviors.
         - ![cloudfront-distribution-indirect-configs](images/r53-cloudfront/cloudfront-distribution-indirect-configs.png)
   - Edge Location:
     - location where content will be cached{local cache}.